| | | | | | |

 You want this to be lightweight so that it will roll up really small, and you want it to have zips in the armpits (pit zips!) because it’s super warm in that shell even when it’s raining.

 Being from the rainy Pacific Northwest, I got the jacket thing right on the Camino.
-This is the rain shell I wore and loved.
-Here is the men’s rain shell.
+This is the Marmot rain shell I wore and loved.
+Here is the Marmot men’s rain shell.
+And here is the Marmot women’s rain shell from Amazon, and here is the men’s version from Amazon.

 Here’s that rain shell in action: